BigDataBiology/argNorm/README.md

 The argNorm result will be stored in the file `resfinder.resfinder.orf.normed.tsv`.

-## Quick Example 2: argNorm as a Python library
+## Example 2: argNorm as a Python library

 ### Code